 The Shroud of Turin

 In the second decade of the first century, Jesus became a highly devout disciple of the eccentric ascetic prophet John the Baptist.
 Then, after being baptized Jesus began to wander the desert preaching his word.
 John and other pious people like the Essenes tremendously impacted what Jesus came to believe, so when he learned of the Baptist’s beheading he was absolutely devastated.
 This is when Jesus first formed the teachings of the Gospels.
-He then began his ministries in Galilee, building up a rather large following in just a couple years time.
+He then began his ministries in Galilee, building up a rather large following in just a couple of years’ time.
 Jesus soon became a renowned healer who took shamanism and monotheism to a whole new level, even bringing the sick back from their deathbed on occasion.
 Then, one day Jesus took Peter, James, and John atop a special mountain to pray.
-There at that moment, Jesus underwent the Transfiguration of Christ and His (capital H) spiritual radiance began to shine with such illuminated brightness that the Anointed One was then visited by the enlightened souls of Moses and Elijah.
+There at that moment, Jesus underwent the Transfiguration of Christ and his spiritual radiance began to shine with such illuminated brightness that the Anointed One was then visited by the enlightened souls of Moses and Elijah.

 Ultimately, Jesus had first truly found God in the Jordan River, then later God found Christ on Mount Tabor.
 This was all the more important because during the life of Jesus Christ the Jews only had one synagogue in the whole entire world.
 After all, Abraham praised but one God alone so it was thought that anything more than one place of worship would have been sacrilege.
 In this way, Jerusalem served as the single sacred site for the ancient Israelites who carried on the teachings of Moses.
-Near the end of His life, Christ went to Jerusalem for Passover like He had done so many times before.
-The only difference was that this time the Anointed One simply could not and would not contain His outrage at people’s blatant disrespect for and disregard of the Supreme Being.
-There, He turned over the tables of the money changers and expelled all the merchants from the holy building, not wanting it to be a den of thieves but a genuine house of worship instead.
+Near the end of his life, Christ went to Jerusalem for Passover like he had done so many times before.
+The only difference was that this time the Anointed One simply could not and would not contain his outrage at people’s blatant disrespect for and disregard of the Supreme Being.
+There, he turned over the tables of the money changers and expelled all the merchants from the holy building, not wanting it to be a den of thieves but a genuine house of worship instead.

 The thing is, how do we actually know that all of this has to be true?
 Couldn’t it all just be part of a Medieval hoax like some have claimed?
 Well, in the Bible it says that Joseph of Arimathea purchased a fine-linen burial cloth for the Savior, and sure enough, the Shroud contains pollen from flowers that only grow in and around Jerusalem.
 Plus, the Shroud is exactly two by eight cubits, which was the standard size for Jewish burial shrouds in the 1st century.
 Similarly, the dirt in the footprint on the burial cloth is from Damascus Gate.
-The Shroud was definitely used to bury an ancient Israelite, and nothing other than Christ’s spiritual radiance could have created the image on it, so He must have been the one.
+The Shroud was definitely used to bury an ancient Israelite, and nothing other than Christ’s spiritual radiance could have created the image on it, so he must have been the one.
 You see, the actual picture of Jesus doesn’t contain any dye or pigment, of any kind.
 There is only dye on the repaired corner of the Shroud, and no place on the original linen.
 The negative was produced through degradation of the linen cellulose, not the application of pigment.
 More importantly, VP8 analysis has revealed that the Shroud contains holographic data that was encrypted into the fabric.
 This allows the dark and light portions of the 2-dimensional image to create a “brightness map” that can then be displayed in a 3-dimensional grid, thus allowing accurate models to be rendered.
 Therefore, the one-of-a-kind photographic effect could have only ever been achieved through supernatural means.

 The reason that skeptics think the Shroud is a Medieval hoax is the result of a contaminated carbon dating test.
 The nuns had repaired the Shroud in the same corner that the sample had been removed from in order to perform the test.
 Thus, the mixture of 1st-century linen and mainly 16th-century cotton led scientists to conclude that the Shroud was made sometime between the years 1260 and 1390.
 In addition to this, the reweaving has been verified with microscopic analysis, which clearly reveals the misaligned herringbone pattern.
 Unfortunately, it was the worst spot that they could have taken their sample from.
 The test didn’t reveal the true age of the relic, at all.
 So, the truth is that it needs to be retested, but the Church refuses to allow it.
 The thing is that only the scorched parts can be reliably tested now, too.
 This is because microscopic bugs were found on the Shroud, so in 2005 the Church used thymol to sterilize the container the relic is kept in.
 This inadvertently contaminated the Shroud with carbon that can only be completely removed from the charred portions of cloth.
 Again, though, the tests would have to reveal that this is a 1st-century artifact from the time of Christ, otherwise, it would be inconsistent with the pollen and dirt.
 On top of that, there was a Roman coin placed over the Redeemer’s right eye.
 This is important because those particular leptons were only in circulation between the years 29 and 36.